ap82-projects/security_cam_server/README.md

   "watching": false
 \}

-It returns the newly created user's id in the following format
+It returns the newly created user's document id in the following format
+\{
-\{ "id": id as string}
+   "id": document id as string
+\}

-### GET /api/user?id=<"google id as string">
+### GET /api/user?id=<"user document id as string">
-If a user with the specified google id exists, their data is returned in the following format
+Returns specified user's data in the following format
 \{
   "email": email address as string
   "googleid": google id as string